fstaub/xBIT/README.md

 ```

 ## Note
-This package is completely independent of another scanning tool which comes with a bunch of 'BITs'.
-Nevertheless, the name was chosen on purpose to point out that it follows a philosophy which is orthogonal to this other tool.
+This package is completely independent of another scanning tool which comes with a bunch of 'BITs', but follows in many respects a philosophy with is orthogonal to this other tool.